awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 You can add custom metadata to your container instances, known as *attributes*\.
 Each attribute has a name and an optional string value\.
 You can use the built\-in attributes provided by Amazon ECS or define custom attributes\.

+The following sections contain sample built\-in, optional, and custom attributes\.

 ### Built\-in attributes<a name="ecs-automatic-attributes"></a>

 Amazon ECS automatically applies the following attributes to your container instances\.